jrshaffe/testing/services/README.md

 ### Create a user for our sample

 We need to create a user and a table that our sample app can use.
-We craete a user in the Pluggable DataBase named XEPDB1 the was created during the installation.
-To connect to the Container Database we run the following to connect to the pod that is running the database:
+We create a user in the "Pluggable Database" named `XEPDB1` the was created during the installation.
+To be able to connect to the database we run the following to connect to the pod that is running the database:

 ```
 kubectl exec -it $(kubectl get pod -l=app=xedb-sample -oname) -- /bin/bash